-Oakland Raiders 13-33 LA Rams: Rams spoil John Gruden's NFL return
+Oakland Raiders 13-33 LA Rams: Rams spoil Jon Gruden's NFL return

-John Gruden's return to the NFL resulted in a loss, as his Oakland Raiders side were beaten by the LA Rams 33-13.
+Jon Gruden's return to the NFL resulted in a loss as his Oakland Raiders side were beaten 33-13 by the LA Rams.

-The Raiders got off to the perfect start in the game, as Derek Carr guided them up the field on the opening drive before Marshawn Lynch was helped over by a push from his team-mates to send his side into an early lead.
+The Raiders got off to a strong start in the game, as Derek Carr guided them up the field on the opening drive before Marshawn Lynch was helped over by a push from his team-mates to send his side into an early lead.

-However, the Rams responded brightly with Todd Gurley II crossing, and the boot of Greg Zuerlein levelled proceedings.
+However, the Rams responded brightly with a Todd Gurley score, and the boot of Greg Zuerlein levelled proceedings.

-As the game entered the second quarter, neither offense could gain a significant foothold, with Mike Nugent and Greg Zuerlin trading field goals to leave the sides tied at 13-13 in the third quarter.
-The pick of the bunch was Nugent's 48-yard effort before half-time.
+As the game entered the second quarter, neither offense could gain a significant foothold, with Mike Nugent and Zuerlein trading field goals to leave the sides tied at 13-13 in the third quarter.

-However, from there Jared Goff began to find his range, with Brandin Cooks frequently offering himself as an effective target.
-With just seconds left in the third, Goff and Cooks combined to leave the Rams in the red zone, and Goff found Cooper Kupp to give the Rams the lead.
+However, from there, Jared Goff began to find his range, with Brandin Cooks frequently offering himself as an effective target.
+With just seconds left in the third, Goff and Cooks combined to put the Rams in the red zone, and Goff found Cooper Kupp to give the Rams the lead.

 In the fourth quarter, Zuerlein continued his impressive accuracy to land two field goals, the first of which was 55 yards, leaving the Raiders with a mountain to climb.

-As Carr and the Rams desperately looked for a way back into the tie with just over two minutes left on the clock, Marcus Peters intercepted to run all the way for a pick six and seal a 33-13 win for the Rams.
+As Carr and the Raiders desperately looked for a way back into the tie with just over two minutes left on the clock, Marcus Peters intercepted and took the ball back to seal a 33-13 win for the Rams.

 FIRST QUARTER